 8. Toshiba X300 5TB Gaming Hard Drive

-While Western Digital and Seagate fight for dominance as the most popular HDD manufacturer, Toshiba has undercover released one of the most affordable high-capacity options internal hard drives around.
+While Western Digital and Seagate fight for dominance as the most popular HDD manufacturer, Toshiba has gone undercover in releasing one of the most affordable high-capacity options for internal hard drives around.
 The RPM speed and cache of this hard drive for a gaming computer are exactly the specs you'd expect for a 5 TB drive, which makes it especially surprising that it's available for only slightly over a hundred bucks.
 It's quite possibly the best value for storage you'll find, and it's hard to note any discernible places where Toshiba has cut corners.

-The meantime between failures is limited at a respectable 1.4 million hours, but if anything does go wrong, the X300 is backed by a full two year warranty.
+The mean time between failures is limited at a respectable 1.4 million hours, but if anything does go wrong, the X300 is backed by a full two-year warranty.
 The performance features, admittedly, are fairly minimal, but the X300 does support native command queuing support for more efficient performance and shock sensors to provide an extra layer of security.

 9. WD 2TB Portable External Gaming Drive

 Like the Seagate Xbox drive, this Western Digital 2 TB model is targeted as a PS4 hard drive, but it can work as an external option for any computer or modern console that supports external drives.
 The result is a pretty standard WD external model.
 Whether you're looking to bring your games with you to a friend's house or simply want to make sure you have enough space for updates and patches, this is a great option for an external drive that doesn't require you to possess any technical knowledge.

 That being said, this is a pretty stripped-down model.
 As with all models compatible with gaming consoles, it makes use of a USB 3.1 connection, but it doesn't have any special bells or whistles to distinguish it from the competition.